MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

    > If you see a warning that says, "You do not have the required Dynamics 365 licenses to create databases with Dynamics apps," ignore it.

    ![Add command and warning message](media/select-add.PNG "Add command and warning message")

+6. Go to the **Install and Configure the solution** procedure below.

 ## Install and configure the solution<a name="configure"></a>